VOLTTRON/volttron/services/core/DNP3Agent/README.md

 DNP3 specification, located in VOLTTRON readthedocs under http://volttron.readthedocs.io/en/develop/specifications/dnp3_agent.html.

+**pydnp3 Library Installation**

 pydnp3 must be installed in order to run DNP3Agent in VOLTTRON.
-As of right now, pydnp3 must be installed from source. pydnp3 can be installed from a command-line shell as follows - please note that you must be in a "volttron" virtual environment for the following commands:
+As of right now, pydnp3 must be installed from source using gcc 5 or higher.
+A pydnp3 installation on ubuntu requires at least 8GB base memory. pydnp3 can be installed from a command-line shell as follows - please note that you must be in a "volttron" virtual environment for the following commands:

     (volttron) $ git clone --recursive http://github.com/Kisensum/pydnp3
     (volttron) $ cd pydnp3
     (volttron) $ python setup.py install

+pydnp3 implements Python bindings for a C++ library (opendnp3), and its installation currently requires the CMake library.
+Please see the pydnp3 README.md file for further details on installing pydnp3.

+**Agent Installation**

 DNP3Agent can be installed from a command-line shell as follows: